oraqlle/slide-decks/scripts.md

 <!-- Show example of source code importing a module -->

 ---v

+The manner in which two compiled (binary) modules/programs interact forms an Application Binary Interface (ABI).

 > The compiled version of an API is what is known as the ABI (Application Binary Interface).
 An ABI is how
 > two binary program modules (ie. compiled source code) interact with each other.
 The ABI is usually defined